Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Two-grid method

 Since we consider zero initial approximation, the above expression simplifies to $ \matrx{M}\vec{f}$.
-The coarse-grid correction consists of computing the residual, restricting it to the coarse-grid, solving coarse-grid error equation, prolongating the correction to the fine-grid, and correcting the previous approximation.
+The coarse-grid correction consists of computing the residual, restricting it to the coarse grid, solving the coarse-grid error equation, prolongating the correction to the fine grid, and correcting the previous approximation.
 We assume that there exists an SPD coarse-grid matrix $\A_\C \in \R^{n_\C \times n_\C}$ and a full rank prolongation matrix $\matrx{P}\in \R^{n\times n_\C}$ such that the Galerkin condition is satisfied, i.e., $\A_{\C} = \matrx{P}^{\top}\A \matrx{P}$.
 We assume that the restriction matrix is the transpose of the prolongation matrix.
-We further assume that for any vector $\vec{f}_{\C}$, the application of the coarse-grid solver in exact precision can be written as $\matrx{M}_\C \vec{f}_{\C}$, where $\matrx{M}_\C$ is a non-singular matrix and
+We further assume that for any vector $\vec{f}_{\C}$, the application of the coarse-grid solver in exact arithmetic can be written $\matrx{M}_\C \vec{f}_{\C}$, where $\matrx{M}_\C$ is a non-singular matrix and

 We note that for the exact coarse-grid solve, i.e., $\matrx{M}_\C = \A^{-1}_\C$, \eqref{eq:perturbed_coarse_solve_A_norm} is automatically satisfied.
 The formulation here allows approximate linear coarse-grid solvers.